f-min/WCD_probe/README.md

  - download this repo and unzip it.
  - install Chrome on your machine.
- - download the chromedriver here: https://chromedriver.chromium.org/downloads, download the same version of your Chrome installation.
+ - download the chromedriver here: https://chromedriver.chromium.org/downloads, download the same version of your Chrome installation (chrome://version).
 Then move it to the program directory (the main repository directory).

 # usage